 The first step in configuring xMatters is to create a REST API user to authenticate REST web service calls when injecting events.

 This user needs to be able to work with events, but not update administrative settings.
 The best way to create a user for this integration is to have a dedicated "REST Web Service User" role that includes the permissions and capabilities.
-If this role does not exist in your deployment, you will need to create it, or ask xMatters Client Assistance to create it for you.
+If this role does not exist in your deployment, you will need to create it, or ask xMatters Customer Support to create it for you.
 (For detailed procedures about creating the role, see Authentication and Permissions.)

 In the following example, this role is named "REST Web Service User".